Draft:Environmental Impacts of Animal Agriculture

 - In 2017, over 15,000 scientists from 184 countries issued a "Warning to Humanity," promoting plant-based eating as a way to reduce greenhouse gas emissions.

 - Even the lowest impact bovine meat is responsible for six times more greenhouse gases than the production of plant-based protein, according to the 2018 Oxford Study, which has been called the most comprehensive study of it's kind, examining 38,700 farms in 119 countries, and representing 90% of the world's protein and calorie consumption.

 - A number of studies have put animal agriculture's contribution to greenhouse gas emissions between the United Nation's estimate of 14.5% and the World Watch Institute's estimate of 51%.
-But even at the lower number of 18%, animal agriculture contributes more to global warming than all cars, trucks, trains, buses, airplanes, and ships combined—more than the entire transportation sector, which the EPA pegs at 14% globally.
+But even at the lower number of 14.5%, animal agriculture contributes more to global warming than all cars, trucks, trains, buses, airplanes, and ships combined—more than the entire transportation sector, which the EPA pegs at 14% globally.

 Land Surface and Biomass

-- Using FAO data that has been confirmed by other sources, an analytics site reports that animal agriculture accounts for 77% of the earth's agricultural land, 77% is used for meat and dairy supplying only 18 percent of our calories.
-Conversely, the 23% of agricultural land that is used for crops for human consumption supplies 83% of our calories This from Our World in Data.
+- Using FAO data, an analytics site reports that animal agriculture accounts for 77% of the earth's agricultural land while supplying only 18 percent of our calories.
+Conversely, the 23% of agricultural land that is used for crops for human consumption supplies 83% of our calories. .
+This is roughly equivalent to the Oxford Study's. findings.

 - A 2018 study titled "The biomass distribution on Earth" concludes that for all mammals, biomass (weight) is distributed as follows: 60% livestock, 36% human, and 4% wild animals.
 The same study reported that of bird biomass, 70% is domesticated poultry and 30% is wild birds.